Resident Assistant Manpreet Suri spelling “UMBC” using the American Sign Language alphabet.

 Prerequisite: ASL 101 with a grade of ‘C’ or better.

-If course permission is needed, email Dr. Laila M. Shishineh (lailams@umbc.edu).
-New students enrolling in ASL201 must provide documentation that they have completed a course equivalent to ASL101 and ASL102 from another college or university or that they studied ASL for three years in high school.
+Note: If permission to enroll in this is needed, email Dr. Laila M. Shishineh (lailams@umbc.edu).
+New students enrolling in ASL102 must provide documentation that they have completed a course equivalent to ASL 101 from another college or university or that they studied ASL for two years in high school.
 This can be verified by providing UMBC with a transcript from the relevant college or high school.
 Please email this documentation to Dr. Laila M. Shishineh at the email listed above.

 Instruction Mode: Online